-Before I Fall
+Before I Fall by Lauren Oliver

 Before I Fall By Lauren Oliver is a Young Adult (YA) contemporary novel.
-There is some supernatural aspects to this story as it involves the main protagonist, Samantha Kingston, to relive the same day repeatedly for seven days.
+There are some supernatural aspects to this story as it involves the main protagonist, Samantha Kingston, to relive the same day repeatedly for seven days.
 This is the first time that I have ever read anything by Lauren Oliver, and I was not quite used to her simplistic writing style after I finished reading Neil Gaiman.

 Her writing style felt very simple; I did just finish reading Trigger Warnings by Neil Gaiman though.
 It was a very easy enjoyable read, and it didn’t require the reader to give pause and think about what they were reading.
 This book wanted me to stop and think about how my everyday actions can cause bigger consequences and actions for those who are a part of my life.
-This book makes the reader want to re-think their actions, and to truly live their life as if it might be the last like it was for Sam.
+This book makes the reader want to re-think their actions and to truly live their life as if it might be the last like it was for Sam.

 Out of 5 cups of tea I would give this a 3.
 I really enjoyed reading it, but I would not recommend drinking tea with this book.
 Some juice or water would be best suited for this YA novel.
 This book is not meant to be enjoyed in little sips, but in one reading due to the writing style and the fast-paced nature of the dialogue and plot.